tmux/tmux/.github/README.md

 ### From version control

-To get and build the latest from version control - note that this requires at least a working C compiler, `make`, `autoconf`, `automake`, `pkg-config` as well as `libevent` and `ncurses` libraries and headers:
+To get and build the latest from version control - note that this requires `autoconf`, `automake` and `pkg-config`:

 ~~~bash
 git clone https://github.com/tmux/tmux.git